-This course builds on the information provided in Project Management Essentials and focuses on project risk management.
-Project risk management is one of the most vital of the nine content areas of the Project Management Body of Knowledge (PMBOK) because projects tend to be time-constrained, pose huge technical challenges, and suffer from a lack of adequate resources.
-As a result project managers are increasingly focusing their attention on risk management.
+This course builds on the basic information provided in the introductory Project Management Course, and focuses on Project Risk Management.
+Project Risk Management is one of the most vital of the nine content areas of the Project Management Body of Knowledge (PMBOK® Guide) because projects often tend to be time constrained, pose huge technical challenges, and suffer from a lack of adequate resources.
+As a result it is no wonder that project managers are increasingly focusing their attention on risk management.

-You will learn key concepts and practical skills necessary to identify and manage risk.
-The course will cover: defining risk; critical success factors in risk management; using the active threat and opportunity management (ATOM) method for risk management; risk assessment; response planning; quantitative analysis; reporting; implementation and how to appropriately scale risk management processes to your project.
+This course will teach key concepts and practical skills necessary to identify and manage risk.
+Specifically, the course will cover topics such as: defining risk; critical success factors in risk management; using the Active Threat and Opportunity Management (ATOM) method for risk management; risk assessment; response planning; quantitative analysis; reporting; implementation; and how to appropriately scale risk management processes to your project.

 Note: This is an elective course in the Project Management Certificate Program.
-Successful completion fulfills 15 Professional Development Units that can be applied towards certification or renewal.
-This is PMI REP recognized course work.
+Successful completion fulfills 15 Professional Development Units towards certification or professional development.

 Performance Objectives: Upon completion of this course you should be able to: